Water supply and sanitation in Turkey: Tariffs and cost recovery

 Water and sanitation tariffs in Turkish cities are set by local governments.
 For residential users most cities charge increasing-block tariffs.
 Commercial users and public institutions are charged a linear tariff that is close to or higher than the highest block of the residential tariff.
-Tariff levels vary across cities.
 During the 1990s, a period of high inflation in Turkey, some cities have indexed tariffs to inflation to prevent an erosion of tariffs.
 Under the indexation system tariffs are automatically increased every three months in line with the increase of the consumer price index.
 The level of cost recovery of utilities in Turkey is generally high, and some of them post moderate profits.
+Tariffs vary across cities, for example Ankara charges a flat rate per litre whereas Istanbul and İzmir charge an increasing rate.
+Charging for water used by agriculture has been suggested.

 Investment

 Annual investments in the Turkish water and sanitation sector at the beginning of the 2000s stood at about US$1 billion per year, or about US$13 per capita and year.
 The cost for Turkey to comply with the Environmental Acquis Communautaire in water supply and sanitation has been estimated to be in the order of €34 billion for 2007-23 or annual investments of about €2 billion.
 Additional investments in industrial pollution control would be in the order or €15 billion.